-- Dedicated involvement from faculty and staff. - Leadership experiences that directly enhance marketability for employment and promote the development of human potential. - Part-time job opportunities that support and complement chosen career directions. - Involvement in clubs and organizations that expand exposure to professional career fields and involvement in volunteer programs that instill and cultivate a sense of community service. - Intercollegiate athletic program Central Penn belongs to the Eastern Pennsylvania Collegiate Conference (EPCC). - A program of intramural campus sports and activities that accents the importance of mental, emotional, and physical well-being.
+Dedicated involvement of faculty and staff.

+- Leadership experiences that directly enhance marketability for employment and promote the development of human potential. - Part-time job opportunities that support and complement chosen career directions. - Involvement in clubs and organizations that expand exposure to professional career fields and involvement in volunteer programs that instill and cultivate a sense of community service. - An intercollegiate athletic program Central Penn belongs to the Eastern Pennsylvania Collegiate Conference (EPCC). - A program of intramural campus sports and activities that accents the importance of mental, emotional, and physical well-being.